 If you’ve tracked the Arjun tank’s journey, you know that the platform’s weight has been a key factor slowing its acceptance by the Indian Army.
 Now, over 100 Arjun Mk.I tanks are operational across two tank regiments in India’s western desert sector.
-The beefed up, improved Arjun Mk.II, of which the Indian Army officially ordered 118 in 2014, is currently going through the paces to prove the smorgasbord of capability upgrades and add-ons.
+The beefed up, improved Arjun Mk.II, of which the Indian Army in 2014 indicated its official interest in procuring 118, is currently going through the paces to prove the smorgasbord of capability upgrades and add-ons.
 But a new, yet familiar, flashpoint has now presented itself, providing the sharpest sense of deja vu for the team proving the tank.
 And it has just been detailed in an easy-to-miss report by India’s Standing Committee on Defence in the country’s Parliament.

 The Indian Army wants the DRDO to fully redesign the Arjun Mk.II’s hull and turret structures and use newer materials to replace the conventional structure, in an effort to ‘achieve a reasonable reduction in weight, without removing any of the major improvements’.
 The Arjun Mk.II currently weighs 68.6 tons — a full six tons over the MK.I, owning entirely to the 73 improvements the Army demanded on the newer tank.
 The Army has stated, in no uncertain terms, that the 68.6 ton weight of the Arjun Mk.II is too much for ‘seamless application in semi-developed and developed sectors of the Western Front’.
 In other words, the Arjun Mk.II, the Army says, can’t be forward deployed beyond the deserts, in the event of active hostilities with Pakistan.
 But more on that a little later.